 For more information on pet-related infections, contact your veterinarian or the Humane Society in your area.

-AIDS patients and pets; Bone marrow transplant patients and pets; Chemotherapy patients and pets
+AIDS patients and pets; Bone marrow and organ transplant patients and pets; Chemotherapy patients and pets

 Freifeld AG, Kaul DR. Infection in the patient with cancer.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 36.